StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 ### Create image

 Create an image file.
-An image file is a snapshot of the FE meatadata.
+An image file is a snapshot of the FE metadata.

 ```SQL
 ALTER SYSTEM CREATE IMAGE